reframejs/reframe/docs/usage-manual.template.md

 // do something with diamondUrl, e.g. `await fetch(diamondUrl)` or `<img src={diamondUrl}/>`
 ~~~

-In addition, static assets can be referenced in CSS files by using the CSS `url` data type.
+In addition, static assets can be referenced in CSS by using the `url` data type.

 ~~~css
 .diamond-background {